IDMNYU/p5-fundamentals/_pages/p5/p5-setup.md

 ---
+title: Setting Up p5.js
 ---
-# Setting up an environment for working with p5.js
+## Setting up an environment for working with p5.js
 _Last updated April 2 2021_

 Before we can start start coding, we'll want to set up our development environment.
 There are a few different ways to do this, it all depends on your needs.